 A crucial part of a company’s value chain is its operations, which involve all processes related to production or the core of the company’s business activities.
 This phase highlights the manufacturing stage that typically relies heavily on operating systems to deliver output.
 The goal is to be able to produce as many units in the shortest time to attain customer satisfaction and increase financial returns.

 To ensure efficient operations, companies must have assets and systems that are reliable and can perform their intended functions for a long time.
 Essentially, this is what a reliability engineer attempts to improve.
 By having an active role in operations, reliability engineers (REs) deal with increasing the reliability of systems, products, or assets, thereby increasing efficiency in performance and cost.
+For example, to make communications more efficient companies that use unified communications tools should consider the Cisco operator console as a way to streamline call handling in a busy call environment.

 About Reliability Engineers